-Your myFTDNA account has two places for you to enter ancestry information: the
+Your myFTDNA account has two places for you to enter ancestry information:

-- Genealogy – Earliest Known Ancestors page – On this page, you can enter the basic information about your earliest known ancestor on your direct maternal line (and paternal line).
+- Genealogy – Earliest Known Ancestors page – On this page, you can enter the basic information about your earliest known ancestor on your direct maternal line (and direct paternal line).

 After you have taken an mtDNA test and your results are complete, you can access your mtDNA results, matches, etc.

 - In the upper-left corner, on the navigation bar, click MyDNA > mtDNA or go to the mtDNA section on your dashboard and select one of the following :

 - Matches - Displays your mtDNA matches (if you have them) at each level you have tested.
 For more information, click here to read the mtDNA – Matches Page topic.